webduinoio/micropython-espnow/docs/library/espnow.rst

 milliseconds), making it unreliable in receiving ESPNow messages.
 This can be resolved by either of:

+1. Disabling the power-saving mode on the STA_IF interface;

+   - Use ``sta.config(pm=sta.PM_NONE)``

-1. Turning on the AP_IF interface, which will disable the power saving mode.
+2. Turning on the AP_IF interface, which will disable the power saving mode.
    However, the device will then be advertising an active wifi access point.

    - You **may** also choose to send your messages via the AP_IF interface, but this is not necessary.
    - ESP8266 peers must send messages to this AP_IF interface (see below).

-2. Configuring ESPNow clients to retry sending messages.
+3. Configuring ESPNow clients to retry sending messages.

-**Receiving messages from an ESP8266 device:** Strangely, an ESP32 device connected to a wifi network using method 1 or 2 above, will receive ESP-Now messages sent to the STA_IF MAC address from another ESP32 device, but will **reject** messages from an ESP8266 device!!!.
+**Receiving messages from an ESP8266 device:** Strangely, an ESP32 device connected to a wifi network using method 1 or 2 above, will receive ESP-NOW messages sent to the STA_IF MAC address from another ESP32 device, but will **reject** messages from an ESP8266 device!!!.
 To receive messages from an ESP8266 device, the AP_IF interface must be set to ``active(True)`` **and**